“When the answer is simple God is speaking.”

 So, the right approach that preserves the simplicity of physics or that rather takes us to the good old days when physics was simple is to extend the forms of space and time while preserving our natural sense of dimensions.

 This is exactly what post-modern physics has done.
-And in a broad view, one can see it as a qualitative approach to the problem of unifying physics that has led to the current complexity of physics.
+And in a broad view, one can see it as a qualitative approach to the problem of unifying physics, the latter which has led to the current complexity of physics.

 So, if we can unify physics using a simple approach, why wouldn’t anyone of us love it?
 Therefore, this article is not an unjustifiable call for us to simplify physics once again.
 It is rather an announcement of what has been accomplished by post-modern physics.